 NCORR may consider the use of planning funds based on recommendations proposed by the RSF groups and may also consider planning opportunities identified through coordinating state agencies, such as the DOT, DEQ, and NCEM.

-Planning needs were also identified in the creation of the Action Plan and planning priorities are also outlined in the State Hazard Mitigation Plan.
+NCORR has also established significant internal resources to assist in the identification of suitable plans, including the internal Resilience Team and the Policy and Community Development Team.
+These teams, as well as other internal NCORR staff, have the expertise necessary to identify plans that align with the CDBG-MIT Action Plan and the State Hazard Mitigation Plan.
+Specific planning needs were also identified in the creation of the Action Plan and planning priorities are also outlined in the State Hazard Mitigation Plan.
 The Action Plan will not be amended every time a planning activity is pursued.
 Instead, NCORR will provide details on ongoing planning activities on its website at https://rebuild.nc.gov.